racket/rhombus/rhombus/0000-rhombus.md

 ```

 Declarations macros are written with `declaration_macro`, and the
-block produced by expansion can use forms like `require` and
+block produced by expansion can use forms like `import` and
-`provide`.
+`export`.

 By distinguishing between expression macros, definition macros, and
 declaration macros, Rhombus can report errors for out-of-place uses